-The above technique relies on rapid algorithms to find all particles within a given sphere of arbitrary radius.
+The above techniques relies on rapid algorithms to find all particles within a given sphere of arbitrary radius.
 To this end we employ a Barnes & Hut (1986) octtree and use the neighbour search algorithms of the parallel SPH code GADGET-2 (Springel, 2005).
 We also adopted the specific domain decomposition strategy from the GADGET-2 code, which is based on subdividing a space-filling Peano-Hilbert curve, an approach that has recently become popular also in other cosmological simulation codes (e.g. Shirokov & Bertschinger, 2005).
 Similar to GADGET-2, we also use a 'top-level tree' that covers the full simulation volume.
 This allows us to quickly decide whether or not a local search region is fully contained in the local domain, and if not, with which other processors it overlaps.
 This is also useful for devising an efficient communication strategy.

 The complexity of the tessellation algorithms discussed in this section might suggest that the resulting computations are quite expensive and slow, but we want to remark that this is not really the case.
-The geometric tests required to insert a point involve primarily linear algebra operations that are calculated very efficiently on modern processors (which often offer fused multiply-add operations), while the rearrangement of local triangles or tetrahedra reduces to reorientations of pointers.
+The geometric tests required to insert a point involve primarily linear algebra operations that are calculated very efficiently on modern processors (which often offer combined multiply-add operations in a single cycle), while the rearrangement of local triangles or tetrahedra reduces to reorientations of pointers.
 As a result, even without significant efforts for speed optimizations, we reach tessellation speeds on the order of several tens of thousands of tetrahedra per second.
-This is comparable to or only slightly more than the
+This is comparable to or only slightly more than the work needed for SPH neighbour search.
+More importantly, the computational cost continues to scale just as $N \log N$.
+There is hence in principle no obstacle to use the tessellation techniques for large-scale applications, even if the mesh is reconstructed each timestep, as in our current approach.